techiediaries/techiediaries/_posts/2020/angular-9/2019-03-06-angular-ngform-ngnoform-template-reference-variable.md

 ## Conclusion

-In this quick tutorial, you have seen how you can use the `ngForm` directive and template reference variables to work with forms in Angular 7.
+In this quick tutorial, you have seen how you can use the Angular `ngForm` directive and template reference variables to work with forms in Angular 9.